cubicleDowns/webgl-code-samples/README.md

 Code samples for my blog, http://blog.tempt3d.com

 ##ng-3D-TTT
-Angular implementation of a 3D tic-tac-toe game.
+Angular implementation of a THREE.js 3D tic-tac-toe game.
-- Initiates the 3D scene in an Angular factory.
+- Initiates the THREE.js scene in an AngularJS factory.
-- Inject factory singleton into the controller and directives.
+- Inject latter factory singleton into the controller and directives.
 - Demo how to use directives to interact with THREE.js environment.
+- Demo how to use custom factory API to bridge THREE.js and AngularJS domains.
 - Extends 3D-TTT implementation.

 ##Object4D